 When to use a subdomain

-A subdomain leans to gather keywords independently of your root URL.
+A subdomain leans to gather keywords independently of your top-level domain URL.

 - Subdomains are generally used when a portion of a website requires its own server.